Hurricane Helene: Here’s a step-by-step guide to filing an insurance

 Hurricanes cause wind and water damage.

-Homeowners insurance does not cover flood damage — including flooding that is caused by storm surge.
-You would have needed to have flood insurance to pay for damages caused by water beforehand.
+Homeowners insurance does not cover flood damage including flooding caused by storm surge.
+You would have needed flood insurance to pay for damages caused by water beforehand.
 Structures or belongings that were damaged by flooding are covered only by flood insurance.

 Wind damage is not covered in some coastal states.
 You would have had to purchase a separate windstorm policy in advance, which is a common thing in those coastal states.
 Both North Carolina and South Carolina are states where insurance companies can charge special deductibles for wind damage.